owaits/ScreenMonkey.Help/reference/clipSettings/transition.md

 By using the transition settings you can choose many other options which can make your show more professional and engaging.
 By configuring a fade transition a clip might gently fade into view as opposed to immediately appearing.

 ## Selecting a Transition Effect
 There are many transition effects to choose from and different parameters which specify how the effect behaves.
-The default transition is ‘No Effect’ which means the clip will simply appear on the screen.
+The default transition is ‘No Effect’ which means the clip will immediately appear on the screen.

 To change the transition of a clip right-click the clip in the Screen Monkey dashboard to display the popup menu and select ‘Transition’.
 This will present the transition settings dialog as shown below.